edgexfoundry/edgex-docs/docs_src/microservices/application/V2Migration.md

 From the above example you can see the improved structure and the following changes:

-- Default `EdgexMessageBus` type has changed to `Redis` from `ZeroMQ`
+- Default `EdgexMessageBus` type has changed from `ZeroMQ` to `Redis`.
 - Type value for `Redis` has changed from `redistreams` to `redis`.
 This is because the implementation no longer uses Redis Streams.
-It now using Redis Pub/Sub.
+It now uses Redis Pub/Sub.
 - `SubscribeTopics` is now plural since it now accepts a comma separated list of topics.
 The default value uses a multi-level topic with a wild card.
 This is because Core Data and Device Services now publish to a multi-level topics which have`edgex/events` as their base.
 This allows Application Services to filter by topic rather then receive the data and then filter it out via a pipeline filter function.
 See the [Filter By Topics](../Triggers/#filter-by-topics) section for more details.
 - The EdgeX MessageBus using Redis is a Secure MessageBus, thus the addition of the `AuthMode` and `SecretName` settings which allow the credentials to be pulled from the service's SecretStore.
 See the [Secure MessageBus](../../../security/Ch-Secure-MessageBus) secure for more details.